Sadigjan: Sadigjan's ensemble

-In the 90s of the 19th century, under the leadership of Sadigjan, an ensemble was created in Shusha, which included famous singers and musicians of that time.
+In the 1890s, under the leadership of Sadigjan, an ensemble was created in Shusha, which included famous singers and musicians of that time.
 Among them were Haji Husu, Mashadi Isi, Jabbar Garyaghdioglu, Deli Ismail, Khanlyg Shukur, Bulbuljan, Kechachioghlu Muhammed, the tar player Ter-Vartanesov, Mashadi Zeynal and others.
 Two girls also participated in the ensemble performing Azerbaijani, Georgian, Armenian dances, as well as the belly dance.
 Among the participants was the mutrub Mirza Ismail, who played a prominent role in the ensemble.
 Although it was not necessary for his role, he was not only a good tar player, but also had an excellent voice.
 Among the ensemble's musicians, in addition to Azerbaijanis, were Georgians, Armenians, and Lezgins.
 The ensemble's performance took place in the concert halls of Shusha, Baku, Ganja, Ashgabat, Tehran, Istanbul, Derbent, Vladikavkaz, at the musical meetings of Khurshidbanu Natavan, Mahmud-agha, Mashadi Melik, in the gardens of Tiflis ("Mushtekhid") and İravan ("Khurrem").

 Sadigjan also showed himself as a teacher.
 Among his students were such famous musicians as Gurban Pirimov, Mashadi Zeynal, Arsen Yaramyshev, Mardi Janibekov, Hamid Malybeyli, Tatevos Artyunyan, Mashadi Jamil Amirov, Shirin Akhundov and others.

 Sadigjan died in 1902 in Shusha at the age of 56.